jmboris/voidlinux-kernel-zen-6.12.6/How to install.md

 # How to Install

 > [!NOTE]
-> This document is for the cloning repository method , if you only want to use the template is because you are a more experinced user so you dont need this instructions.
+> This document is for the cloning repository method , if you only want to use the template is because you are a more experienced user so you don't need this instructions.